Anna Mary Winifred Brotherton: The Australian Red Cross Wounded and Missing Bureau, London

 During the First World War, on Boxing Day 1916, Winifred Brotherton and her niece travelled to England, and by 1917 had joined the London office of the Australian Red Cross Wounded and Missing Bureau.
 She was assigned to the records department at the Australian Imperial Force (A.I.F.) headquarters on Horseferry Road in Westminster and in the evenings worked at the Enquiry Bureau headquarters on Grosvenor Place in Belgravia.
 In 1918 she was awarded with a "silver badge for meritorious service."

-Botanical Interests and Botanical Collections
+Botanical interests and botanical collections

 Brotherton was a member of the Castlemaine Field Ramblers Club.
-She corresponded with Ferdinand Mueller regarding the identification of local wildflowers, and Mueller had been acquainted with her father.
+She corresponded with Ferdinand von Mueller regarding the identification of local wildflowers, and Mueller had been acquainted with her father.

 The specimens collected by Miss Brotherton around the Castlemaine district are today held in herbarium collections around the world, distributed by Mueller.
 This includes the National Herbarium of Victoria, Royal Botanic Gardens Victoria, the Academy of Natural Sciences of Drexel University, the National Museum of Natural History, and the William and Lynda Steere Herbarium.